 Working with our partners at the Local Energy Alliance Program (LEAP) we are working to make going solar easy by taking the leg and guess work out of whether solar is right for you.
-With the Federal Investment Tax Credit of 26% and the prices of solar equipment dropping drastically over the last several years going solar may be easier than you think.

 You can learn more about our Solarize NoVA Campaign by clicking here.